madisonmiketa/academic-kickstart-Sep19/content/home/about.md

 I am a Postdoctoral Fellow at Georgetown Univeristy with the Shark Bay Dolphin Research Project.
 I recently obtained my Ph.D. in Biology studying the social and behavioral responses to environmental stressors in bottlenose dolphins (*Tursiops aduncus*) in Shark Bay, Australia while working with Dr. Janet Mann.

 I am interested in how animals behaviorally respond to various stressors (both natural and anthropogenic), specifically in the marine environment.
 I hope to use science to better inform conservation and animal welfare policies.
-I have a strong interest in data science with over 5 years of experience with R. I am currently based in both Washington, D.C. and Chapel Hill, N.C.
+I also have a strong interest in data science with over 5 years of experience with R. I am currently based in both Washington, D.C. and Chapel Hill, N.C.